mrjackyliang/homebridge-adt-pulse/README.md

 __NOTE:__ To prevent accidental removal of all accessories, the `resetAll` setting can be configured manually in the `config.json` file.

-__NOTE 2:__ Once reset is complete, remember to set the `resetAll` setting back to `false` or else the plugin will just repeat the reset mode again.
+__NOTE 2:__ Once reset is complete, remember to set the `resetAll` setting back to `false` or else the plugin will just repeat reset mode again.

 ## Test Script
 There is a test script included in the package that performs specific actions used by the plugin.
 Feel free to test it out, and report any bugs you see.